The Technology Expectations Gap in Premium Medicine

 What premium patients expect is not merely the existence of a messaging channel but the quality and responsiveness of the interaction it enables.
 A secure message sent at 9 PM about a medication question should receive an acknowledgment within hours, not days.
 A request for lab results should not require navigating a cumbersome portal and deciphering clinical jargon without context.
 A follow-up question after a visit should feel like continuing a conversation, not submitting a support ticket into an institutional system.

-Seamless Communication Across Channels
+Communication That Holds Together Across Channels

 Premium patients do not think in terms of communication channels.
 They think in terms of reaching their physician in whatever way is most natural at the moment, whether that is a secure message from their phone, a quick text, an email, or a phone call.
 The expectation is that the practice will meet them where they are, and that the experience will feel cohesive regardless of the channel they choose.